It’s the most wonderful time of the year at The Building Centre, Fitzrovia, London.

 SMARTPLY OSB3 is a sturdy, versatile board suitable for structural use in humid conditions, making it perfect for temporary outdoor installations.
 Its typical uses in more permanent applications span structural building across roofing and flooring, as well as wall sheathing and more.

-Like all SMARTPLY OSB products, it is manufactured with zero-added formaldehyde.
+Like all SMARTPLY OSB products, it is manufactured with no added formaldehyde.

 The bench is stained red using wood stain to achieve a festive look.
 Cornelius commented: “The appearance of the OSB adds to the overall look and feel of the installation by bringing texture and interest.
 The surface is smooth, nonetheless, and finishes very well with the red wood-stain.”